 Storage can be a challenge in smaller spaces, but thankfully there are lots of options that’ll make your room work harder for you.

-Mirrored cabinets are ideal for placing above a basin, and are available in a range of depths to suit different rooms.
+Mirrored cabinets are ideal for smaller bathrooms, as the mirror provides the illusion of more open space in the room.
 Where space is at a premium, consider a mirror with an integrated shelf that’ll give you somewhere to pop a few essentials, or a cabinet with a lift-up door that needs less room to open.

 Don’t forget to hang a shower caddy in your shower enclosure or above your bath to help keep bottles off surfaces and everything close at hand.
 You’ll find solutions in different shapes and sizes to suit your space and family.

 Keeping a room as light and bright as possible is the ideal way to open it up and make it feel larger.
 Neutral colours, like whites, creams and pale greys, as well as glossy surfaces will help to achieve this.

 Bathroom wall panels can be a good alternative to wall tiles in shower enclosures and above baths.
 As well as being incredibly easy to install, the smooth and glossy acrylic surface isn’t interrupted by grout lines making the room look more spacious.
 Stick to neutral colours that’ll reflect light around the room.

 As with wall tiles, choosing a grout that tones with the tiles, using larger tiles and avoiding bold patterns will make the space look less busy and more spacious.

 In a smaller bathroom, a traditional radiator can take up precious space, but innovative alternatives offer space-saving solutions.

 If you’re replacing the flooring in your bathroom, consider options that can be used with underfloor heating.
 Underfloor heating can be used in even the smallest cloakroom, and you’ll never need to worry about stepping out of the bath or shower onto a cold floor again.
-Removing a radiator or wall-mounted heater could free up valuable space for additional storage – or simply more room for busy households.
+Removing a radiator or wall-mounted heater could also free up valuable space for additional storage – or simply more room for busy households.